jsstrn/intro-to-coding/README.md

 - a Codepen account (you'll have to create one [here](https://codepen.io)
 - participate in the course (answer questions, ask questions, don't just watch; try out the activities)
 - a lot of the activities and questions in this course requires you to think, so don't look ahead at the answers

+We'll be building a simple web page in Codepen as we work through the content of this course.
+Here's an [example](https://codepen.io/jsstrn/full/pPEeMr/).

 ## The internet and the world wide web